-Mozart at Midnight, Vienna - 2 December to 5 December 2018
+Mozart at Midnight, Vienna 2021 - 2 December to 5 December 2021

-Directed by Jeremy Jackman
+Directed by Nigel Perrin

-Mozart Requiem in Vienna
+Mozart Requiem, Vienna 2021

 The concert will take place just before midnight on 4 December and will conclude at the hour of Mozart's death at 1.00 am on 5 December.

 Vienna, for many people the music capital of Europe, is a magical destination during Advent with Christmas markets in full flow and visiting choirs performing in the Town Hall.
 Vienna is always elegant, sophisticated and cultured - but December sees it at its very best.